 Retained earnings represent the accumulated earnings net of losses, if any, made by the Company over the years.

-Other comprehensive Income - Defined benefit obligation
+Other comprehensive Income - Defined benefit obligation €

+The reserve represents the remeasurement gains/(losses) arising from the actuarial valuation of the defined benefit obligations of the Company.
 The remeasurement gains/(losses) are recognised in other comprehensive income and accumulated under this reserve within equity.
-The amounts The reserve represents the remeasurement gains/(losses) arising from the actuarial valuation of the defined benefit obligations of the Company. recognised under this reserve are not reclassified to profit or loss.
+The amounts recognised under this reserve are not reclassified to profit or loss.

-Notes referred to herein above form an integral part of standalone financial statements.
+Notes referred to herein above form an integral part of the standalone financial statements.
+As per our report of even date attached

-Firm Registration No.116560W/W100149 As per our report of even date For N. A. Shah Associates LLP Chartered Accountants
+For N. A. Shah Associates LLP Chartered Accountants